-The term "bury" usually refers to putting a dead body into a hole or other burial place.
-The term "burial" is the act of burying something or can be used to describe a place used to bury something.
+The term "bury" refers to putting an object (usually a dead body) into a hole or other burial place and then covering it with dirt or stones, etc. The term "burial" is the act of burying something, or it can be used to describe a place where something has been buried.

-- Often people bury a dead body by placing it into a deep hole in the ground and then covering it with dirt. - Sometimes the dead body is placed in a box-like structure, such as a coffin before burying it. - In Bible times, dead people were often buried in a cave or similar place.
-After Jesus died, his body was wrapped in cloths and placed in a stone tomb that was sealed with a large boulder. - The terms "burial place" or "burial room" or "burial chamber" or "burial cave" are all ways to refer to a place where a dead body is buried. - Other things can also be buried, such as when Achan buried silver and other things that he had stolen from Jericho. - The phrase "buried his face" usually means, "covered his face with his hands." - Sometimes the word "hide" can mean "bury" as when Achan hid things in the ground that he had stolen from Jericho.
+- Often people bury a dead body by placing it into a deep hole in the ground and then covering it with dirt. - Sometimes the dead body is placed in a box-like structure, such as a coffin, before burying it. - In Bible times, dead people were often buried in a cave or similar place.
+After Jesus died, his body was wrapped in cloths and placed in a stone tomb that was sealed with a large boulder. - The terms "burial place" or "burial room" or "burial chamber" or "burial cave" always refer to a place where a dead body is buried. - Other things can also be buried, such as when Achan buried silver and other things that he had stolen from Jericho. - The phrase "buried his face" usually means "covered his face with his hands." - Sometimes the word "hide" can mean "bury" as when Achan hid things in the ground that he had stolen from Jericho.
 This meant he buried them in the ground.

-(See also:Jericho, tomb, grave, burial place)
+(See also:Jericho, tomb)